The best photography insurance of 2023

 While all three policies have similar coverage, the Annual Plus comes with more add-on options and higher liability limits.
 It even provides coverage for cyber liability, which covers any data breach of sensitive content.
 That’s a nice addition you won’t see with other providers.

 The one area we feel as though it missed the mark on was the equipment coverage.
-As photographers, our gear is the of our business.
+As photographers, our gear is the heart of our business.
 Without it, we are dead in the water, so we were shocked to see such low equipment coverage amounts.
 For starts, only the annual plans include $1,000 per occurrence equipment coverage.
 And only the Annual Plus plan has the option of adding on additional coverage limits for an additional premium.
 The annual premium for their top offering is only $184 ($15.33/month).
 That is a great price, but we would have liked to have seen the base coverage bumped up a bit with the higher premium.

 Best for gear: Hill & Usher Package Choice